michaelschulte/EADMSummerSchool/1_workshops/Mouse-Tracking.md

 ### Monday (Pascal)
-* 13:00-14:00 General introduction to mouse-tracking
+* 13:00-14:30 General introduction to mouse-tracking
   * Paradigm and assumptions
+  * Implementation and analysis
-  * Common applications and analyses
+  * Previous applications
-* 14:00-16:00 Introduction to task
+* 14:30-15:00 Introduction to task
-  * What experiments are considered (2AFC, stimuli, etc.)
+  * Type of experiments considered (2AFC, stimuli, etc.)
-  * Examples
+  * Your tasks during the workshop
-* 16:00-17:00 Develop experimental design conceptually
+* 15:00-17:00 Develop experimental design conceptually
 * 17:00-18:00 Present experimental design in plenum

 ### Tuesday (Pascal)